 The high amount of light reduction can be perfect for when you want to use the Bulb mode on your camera.
 Click here if you would like tips on how to use the Bulb mode on your DSLR cameras>

 The environment you are shooting in and the lighting conditions will determine what ND filter you will need.
-For example, a graduated nd filter such as the LEE filters seven5 can be used to have a long exposure landscape photograph without the sky becoming overexposed or the ground being too dark.
-This is exceedingly helpful when shooting long exposure photographs in daylight.
-You can read more about shooting long exposure photographs in daylight here>
+For example, a graduated nd filter such as the LEE Filters 100x150mm 0.3 Neutral Density Filter - Soft Grad can be used to have a long exposure landscape photograph without the sky becoming overexposed or the ground being too dark.
+This is exceedingly helpful when shooting long-exposure photographs in daylight.
+You can read more about shooting long-exposure photographs in daylight here>

 Experiment with motion blur

 The longer exposure times allow you to create images with a large amount of motion blur.
 This can be effective in some forms of street photography, in which you want to create a sense of movement with people moving through your image.
 Alternatively having a long enough exposure can allow you to eliminate the people from your architecture photographs.